 - support the member of the family who is trying to abstain from alcohol

 Support is also available for family members in their own right.
 Living with someone who misuses alcohol can be stressful, so receiving support can often be very helpful.

 There are a number of specialist alcohol services that provide help and support for the relatives and friends of people with a dependence on alcohol.

-For example, AlAnon is an organisation affiliated to AA and provides relatives and friends with help and support.
-Their confidential helpline number is 020 7403 0888 (10am-10pm, 365 days a year).
+For example, Al-Anon is an organisation affiliated with AA that provides relatives and friends with help and support.
+Its confidential helpline number is 020 7403 0888 (10am to 10pm, 365 days a year).

 On a daily basis, make a note of:

-This should give you a good idea of how much you're drinking, the situations in which you drink and where you could start to cut down ^^ Back to top
+This will give you a good idea of how much alcohol you're drinking, the situations in which you drink, and how you could start to cut down.